 The bachelor’s degree in Culture, Politics and Society program integrates into the Europe-wide Bologna system and offers the best of the American undergraduate education system.
 That means that in four years, you will earn an Austrian and an American bachelor’s degree.
 You’ll be getting the best of both worlds!
 In the first year, you’ll take a broad array of courses with your classmates as you get to know them and become part of a close-knit community.
 You’ll also get to know students in bachelor’s, master’s, and doctoral students across CEU, people from over 100 countries.
 In the subsequent years, you’ll start to specialize, choosing classes and orienting your studies to the topics and skills you’d like to pursue more deeply.
-By the third year, you’ll have earned an Austrian bachelor’s degree, and can go on to complete the fourth year for the dual degree.
+By the end of the third year, you’ll have earned an Austrian bachelor’s degree, and can go on to complete the fourth year for the dual degree.
 The four-year dual degree can pave the way to pursuing a one-year master’s degree if you so choose.
 Some key facts about the academics of the Culture, Politics, and Society program:

 - small class size, with a student to faculty ratio of just 7:1

 - discussion-based classes that require your active participation